NVIDIA/NeMo/tools/rir_corpus_generator/README.md

 	G --> |Statistics| J[*.png]
 ```

-Microphone signals are constructed as illustrated in the following diagram for an example with two interfering sources
+Microphone signals are constructed by mixing target, backgoround noise and interference signal.
+This is illustrated in the following diagram for an example with two interfering sources:

 ```mermaid
 flowchart LR